-Just south of Seneca Lake, amid the rolling vineyards and woodlands in Upstate New York’s Finger Lakes region, sits a shrine of American motorsport.
-Watkins Glen International is more than just a race track.
-It is the birthplace of post-war road racing in North America, a worthy test of some of the best drivers to ever sit in a race car.
+Just south of Seneca Lake, amidst the rolling vineyards and woodlands in Upstate New York’s Finger Lakes region, sits a shrine of American motorsport.
+Watkins Glen International is more than just a racetrack.
+It is the birthplace of post-war road racing in North America, a worthy test of some of the best drivers to ever sit in a racecar.

 Over the years The Glen has been lengthened once and continually upgraded.
 Four different configurations of the track are available to iRacing members, and a lap around today’s Grand Prix circuit still incorporates much of the original layout.
 The first turn is known as “The 90,” a right-hander and a good place to pass.
 Then it’s up toward “The Esses,” a series of three fast, sweeping apexes leading onto the back straight.
-The cars reach their top speed here, before hard braking for the “Bus Stop” chicane at the end of the straight.
+The cars reach their top speed here, before hard braking for the bus stop at the end of the straight.
 Here, the track deviates from its original circuit for “The Boot,” a hammerhead-shaped up-and-downhill section of track added in 1971.
 Turn 9, where The Boot rejoins the original circuit, is another fairly quick lefthander, tricky because it’s off camber, followed by the even quicker Turn 10, an almost flat-out left-hander.
 The last corner (Turn 11) is another fast right-hander that leads out onto the front straight.
-The Glen’s “Cup” configuration takes competitors through a sweeping downhill turn at the end of the backstraightaway and along a short straight to the final left, right combination (Turns 10 and 11 in the Grand Prix configuration) leading back to the pit straightaway.

-In 1961, Formula One came to the little town by the lake, bringing with it some of the most legendary names in motor sports.
-For the next two decades, the home of the U.S. Grand Prix was Watkins Glen.
-The early eighties saw some tough times for The Glen.
-Formula One held its last race there in 1980, and it was closed to all but spectator-free SCCA meets for two years, but the track would recover soon enough.
-In 1986, NASCAR returned to The Glen, and with it, a whole new renaissance for the track began.
+In 1961, Formula 1 came to the little town by the lake, bringing with it some of the most legendary names in motor sports.
+For the next two decades, the home of the United States Grand Prix was Watkins Glen.
+The early eighties saw some tough times for The Glen: F1 held its last race there in 1980, and it was closed to all but spectator-free SCCA meets for two years, but the track would recover soon enough under new ownership.
+In 1986, NASCAR’s top series returned to The Glen, and with it, a whole new renaissance for the track began.